dotnet/designs/accepted/2023/wasm-browser-threads.md

     - doesn't block and doesn't propagate exceptions
     - this is slow

+## Performance
+- the dispatch between threads (caused by JS object thread affinity) will have negative performance impact on the JS interop
+- in case of HTTP/WS clients used via Streams, it could be surprizing

 ## Spin-waiting in JS
 - if we want to keep synchronous JS APIs to work on UI thread, we have to spin-wait
     - we probably should have opt-in configuration flag for this